SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `tdsadmin.security.saml.keystore.pass=<password>`  -  Password for keystore cert.
 * `tdsadmin.security.saml.alias=tdsadmin_webapp`  - Alias for identifying web application.
 * `oauth.access.url=https://<oauth-url>`  - OAuth URL to OAM to allow the SAML bearer workflow to POST to get an OAuth token for any "machine to machine" calls requiring OAUTH
-* `encrypt:mna.oauth.client.secret=<password>`  -  OAuth Client secret/password configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.
 * `encrypt:tdsadmin.oauth.resource.client.secret=<password>`  - OAuth Client secret/password configured in OAM to allow get an OAuth token for the "batch" web service call to core standards.
 * `tdsadmin.oauth.resource.client.id=tdsadmin`  - OAuth Client id configured in OAM to allow get an OAuth token for the "batch" web service call to core standards.
 * `tdsadmin.oauth.checktoken.endpoint=http://<oauth-url>`  - OAuth URL to OAM to allow the SAML bearer workflow to perform a GET to check that an OAuth token is valid.